 Small Leaks Can Sink Big Ships

-Are hidden caffeine and sugar recking havoc on your day and your health without you even realizing it?
+Is a hidden sugar caffeine combination recking havoc on your day and your health without you even realizing it?
 You know there is caffeine in your coffee.
 But how much?
 What about in a chocolate bar?
 How much caffeine and sugar in an ice cream cone?
 How will that impact how you feel on top of the coffee you already drank?
 Those smaller additions of sugar and caffeine can add up to overstimulation of your body and mind leaving you jittery, anxious, or restless and unsure why.

-How can a little hidden caffeine or sugar do all that?
-It’s because caffeine and sugar are hidden not just in one thing, but in many, and the cumulative effect multiples over time.
+How can a little hidden sugar caffeine do all that?
+It’s because sugar caffeine is hidden not just in one thing, but in many, and the cumulative effect multiples over time.

 Consider chocolate, ice cream, tea, soda and even Guarana.